ChrisFeline/ToNSaveManager/README.md

   - Double Click to select a custom audio file.
 (Only '.wav' files)
   - Right Click to reset audio file back to 'default.wav'
 - `Colorful Objectives` Items in the 'Objectives' window will show colors that correspond to those of the items in the game.
-- `Auto Discord Backup` Uses a [discord webhook](##how-to-properly-configure-automatic-discord-backup-using-webhooks) to automatically upload a backup of your new codes to a discord channel as you play.
+- `Auto Discord Backup` Uses a [discord webhook](#how-to-properly-configure-automatic-discord-backup-using-webhooks) to automatically upload a backup of your new codes to a discord channel as you play.
-- `Check For Updates` When clicked, it will check this github repo for new releases, and prompt you to try an automatic update.
+- `Send OSC Parameters` Sends avatar parameters to VRChat using OSC.
 <details><summary>Preview Image</summary><p> <img src="Resources/settings.png" > </p></details>

-### Right Click Menus
+## Right Click Menus
 - ### Log Dates (Left Panel)
   * `Import` You can enter your own code and save it in that collection.
   * `Rename` Lets you rename a collection.